-Pre-Review is conducted by an IBC Compliance Administrator, and Environmental Health and Safety (EHS).
-The pre-review may involve revisions, clarifications and modifications to the protocol before review by the IBC Chair or IBC Committee.
+Pre-Review is conducted by an IBC Compliance Administrator, and a member of Environmental Health and Safety (EHS).
+The pre-review may involve requesting revisions, clarifications, and modifications to the protocol before review by the IBC Chair or IBC Committee.
 Required training will be verified for completion.

 3. Committee Review

 The IBC reviews projects by Full Committee Review (FCR).